grafolean/grafolean/doc/HOWTO-NetFlow.md

 - for Bot select `Systemwide NetFlow bot`
 - at last, enable `Default NetFlow sensor`

-Don't forget to save changes.
+Don't forget to save changes by clicking the `Submit` button.

 #### 3) View data